Find Minnesota’s Sonography Programs in 2022

 Currently, there are no licensure or certification requirements for diagnostic medical sonographers in Minnesota.
 However, virtually all employers prefer or require certification by the American Registry for Diagnostic Medical Sonography (ARDMS).
 This organization provides the most highly regarded certification to sonographers.

 The only way to earn their certification is by taking and passing their exam.
-Once you have met the ARDMS’ prerequisites, there are several locations where you can take the exam in Minnesota:
+Once you have met the ARDMS’ prerequisites, there are several locations where you can take the exam:

 Additional Certification Information